INK-USC/entity-robustness/README.md

 # On the Robustness of Reading Comprehension Models to Entity Renaming

-Code and data for paper "On the Robustness of Reading Comprehension Models to Entity Renaming" (NAACL'22).
+This repo contains the code for paper [*On the Robustness of Reading Comprehension Models to Entity Renaming*](https://arxiv.org/abs/2110.08555), accepted to *NAACL 2022*.

 # 1. Preparation